7 San Francisco Drinks That Will Warm You Up During the Holidays

 Riders on the city’s famous cable cars have long stopped for an Irish Coffee at the Buena Vista Café.
 The first in America to serve it (according to the historical plaque), their method of aging and frothing the cream so that it floats dates back to 1952.
-It’s not far from PIER 39, so it’s a great place to warm up before or after festivities like the Christmas tree lighting ceremony.
+It’s not far from PIER 39, so it’s a great place to warm up before or after having some holiday fun.

 Perhaps the most stylish way to warm up on the waterfront is afternoon tea at The Slanted Door.
 The James Beard Award-winning restaurant in the famous Ferry Building serves afternoon tea every day (2:30-4:30 p.m.), offering herbal blends and oolongs, black Hong Kong milk tea and Thousand Days red jasmine.
 An afternoon dining menu also gives you a chance to sample some of chef Charles Phan’s legendary dishes.

 Samovar has three tea houses in San Francisco: one at Yerba Buena Gardens, one in the Mission and one in the Castro.
 Each serves up a selection of organic, single origin and direct import teas.
 The Castro and Yerba Buena Gardens locations also feature full menus, offering a selection of items that pair exceptionally well with the tea in stock.

 If you’re looking for something a bit more indulgent, head to the nearby Boulette’s Larder for their European hot chocolate.
 It’s thick, fortifying and served straight out of a copper kettle.

 Mexican Hot Chocolate